We try to have productive days, but we have all had days that didn’t go according to plan.

-Have you ever woken up late and then for the rest of the day, you were left feeling frazzled and trying to play catch up?
+Have you ever woken up late and then wondered why you were left feeling frazzled?

-Here are four tips to incorporate into your morning routine to start being more productive.
+Here are four tips to incorporate into your morning routine to be more productive.

 1) Wake Up Early and Exercise